 - Establish validity of your practice.
 Opening your own therapy practice with its own identification now sets the boundary between your professional and personal life.
 While your purpose is to provide your clients with powerful, life-changing help with their mental health, it is also critical that you demonstrate your commitment to your practice—something that you could devote your time and efforts to provide the best experience for your clients.

-It is free and very straightforward to apply for an EIN, and you can do it all by yourself from the comfort of your own home!
+It is free and straightforward to apply for an EIN, and you can do it by yourself from the comfort of your own home.
 The fastest and easiest way to obtain an EIN is to apply directly through the IRS Website.
 The IRS offers further information and assistance here.

-You’re one step closer to running a successful private practice!
+With an EIN set up, you’re one step closer to running a successful private practice.